fschuindt/blog/_posts/2017-09-21-concurrent-calculation-of-fibonacci-in-elixir.md

 ![Demonstration 2](https://media.giphy.com/media/3ov9k2pMG5VDnD6ZyM/giphy.gif)

 You can see it takes more time, obviously.
 But let's think about it.
-It's ten thousand parallel executions, ten thousand processes.
+It's ten thousand concurrent executions, ten thousand processes.

 I have even tested with 100.000 processes, in my `4GB RAM i5@1.7GHz` notebook it takes 5.47 seconds.
 One hundred thousand processes in 5 seconds.